 Job did not suffer afflictions that resulted from his being born with unfavorable attributes (or afflictions).
 In fact, Job had been greatly blessed with a fine family and an abundance of material possessions.
 However, God tested Job’s trust in Him by allowing Job to be severely afflicted in several ways.
 And, Job passed each of the tests.

 In any case, people who have learned how to deal with their afflictions can be a source of encouragement to other people who are having to deal with their own afflictions or other difficulties.

 Regardless of whether or not we believe that God determines every person’s attributes before that person is even conceived, there may be many occasions when we will not understand why some people lack even the basic attributes that are necessary to function normally.
 In such instances, it might be helpful to keep in mind Isaiah 55:8-9, which declares,

 “For My thoughts are not your thoughts, nor are your ways My ways,” says the Lord.
 “For as the heavens are higher than the earth, so are My ways higher than your ways, and My thoughts than your thoughts.”

 And, scripture passages such as Deuteronomy 32:4 can give us confidence that God will always do what is just (i.e., righteous).

 Although it is difficult to understand why some people are much more blessed with favorable attributes than most people and, conversely, other people are much less blessed with favorable attributes than most people, it is important for us to trust that God has prudent reasons for allowing such disparities.
-Believing that God loves us, as indicated by a number of scriptures, including Romans 5:8 and 8:39, should encourage us to trust Him, even if we have attributes that we would prefer not to have and/or don’t have attributes that we would like to have.
+Believing that God loves us, as indicated by a number of biblical scriptures, including Romans 5:8 and 8:39, should encourage us to trust Him, even if we have some attributes that we would prefer not to have and/or do not have other attributes that we would like to have.